 Does PIA Support Port Forwarding?

 Private Internet Access is one of very few VPN services to include a port forwarding feature on all devices.
-Port forwarding is allowed on almost all of its 17,087 servers (excluding servers in the US) – all of which are secured with AES-256 encryption.
+Port forwarding is allowed on almost all of its 18,651 servers (servers in the US are the only exception) – all of which are secured with AES-256 encryption.

 You can turn this feature on and find the correct port number directly in the PIA app’s settings menu.